ByxkDev/Domain-Directory-Listening/README.md

 it will listen and directly download the files on ur desktop in 'PSNRecord' folder.

-i've used it for .html, .xml, .jpg and .js files.
+i've used it for .html, .xml, .jpg etc etc..